gonzagentile/DSO-Tools/README.md

 2. Go to Jenkins, Credentials, and create a global credential with ID "github_token" (Name needed to match Jenkins file) and password would be the token created.
 Username and Description is for your own management.
 3. The Jenkins file now contains the "Push to Registry" Stage in which we are tagging and pushing the image to Github packages.

+## Phase 4 "Scanning the DSO Image with Trivy"

+1. Install HTMLPublisher plugin in jenkins.

 ## Excercise:

 1. Check the Hadolint-results file and notice the recommendations.
 Check which ones you can fix, and the ones you want to dismiss, find a way to remove them from the results file.